 - Navigate to the Wireless > Configure > Access control page

-- Under Splash page select Sign-on with Meraki authentication
+- Under Splash page select Sign-on with Meraki Cloud Authentication

-- For the Self-registration option choose to "Allow users to create accounts"
+- Under Advanced splash settings > Self-registration choose to "Allow users to create accounts"

 - Upon browsing, users will be greeted by the splash page.
 The exact display will differ by theme and other customization options, but they will have a log on area with a Create an account button.